docker/docs/docker-store/certify-images.md

 ## Certify your Docker images

 You must use the tool, `inspectDockerImage`, to certify your content for publication on Docker Store by ensuring that your images conform to best practices.
-Download the tool [here](#syntax).
+The `inspectDockerImage` tool must be run on Docker Enterprise Edition in order for your docker image to pass the certification test.
+Best practicies recommends that your docker image be built on Docker Enterprise Edition, but this is not required to pass the certification test.
+You can download the `inspectDockerImage` tool [here](#syntax).

 The `inspectDockerImage` tool does the following: